 The striking similarity between Oregon’s Willamette Valley and Burgundy has led a number of Burgundian wine icons to set up wineries.
 Maison Joseph Drouhin established Domaine Drouhin Oregon in the 1980s.
 Recently prestigious names, like Louis Jadot, Liger-Belair and Meo-Camuzet have joined the list.
 Oregon’s top wines include Pinot Noir and Pinot Gris, followed by Chardonnay, Merlot and Riesling.
 The valley also produces Pinot Blanc and Viognier, as well as some sparkling wines.
 Throughout Oregon 73 grape varieties are grown.
 Oregon has quickly become regarded as a world-class wine region, particularly for its Willamette Valley Pinot Noir and Chardonnay.
 Oregon’s Pinot Noir now ranks among the very finest American wines.
 Archery Summit, Domaine Serene and Domaine Drouhin have been considered by wine critics to be producing some of the area's top Pinot Noir.

-Here are Winerist's favourite wineries in Oregon:
+Here are Winerist's top wineries in Oregon:

 Photo Credit: Adelsheim Vineyard Facebook page